pmmp/doc.pmmp.io/source/core-permissions.rst

      - Allows the user to change the world spawn
      - N/A
    * - ``pocketmine.command.spawnpoint``
+     - Deprecated, kept for backwards compatibility only
+     - :ref:`Jump<permissions_implied_by_pocketmine.command.spawnpoint>`
+   * - ``pocketmine.command.spawnpoint.other``
+     - Allows the user to change the respawn point of other players
+     - N/A
+   * - ``pocketmine.command.spawnpoint.self``
-     - Allows the user to change player's spawnpoint
+     - Allows the user to change their own respawn point
      - N/A
    * - ``pocketmine.command.status``
      - Allows the user to view the server performance